illinois-cs241/assignment-docs/networking_mp.md

 ### Maintaining persistent connection state

 New connections arrive and old connections close all the time.
-Your server need to know what the current status of the command it's serving is.
+Your server needs to know what the current status of the command it's serving is.
 One suggested way is to maintain a mapping from socket handle to connection state (you are provided a dictionary data structure for this purpose).
 When a connection arrives, this state is allocated on the heap and added to the dictionary.
 When the server is handling epoll events, it can check the descriptor of the event that occurred, and quickly find out the underlying state of the request.
 Information that might go into a connection state could be:

 - What state in the DFA you're in
 - The request VERB